 How it works

-We have committed to make 2 financial donations a year to the charity or the charitable cause we are supporting.
+We have committed to making 2 financial donations a year to the charity or the charitable cause we are supporting.
 Our focus will be on partnering with smaller local charities who are doing amazing work and are often the ones in need of funding.

 During the time we support our charity, we gift them 5% of our profits.
 We also help out by volunteering, with each member of the SR2 team committing to at least two days a year of their time.
+We have also created Bristol Technology Volunteers which is a community group that connects charities in need of IT support/work with techies that have the skills and desire to give back via some pro-bono work.

 And as part of our promise to always be transparent, we’ll be keeping you updated with who we have been supporting, what we have been doing, where the money has gone and what impact it’s had.